DHHZ19/goRedditCLI/README.md

 ### Commands

-backend server command is run from the `backend/` directory of the project, from a terminal:
+All commands are run at the root directory of the project

 | Command                   | Action                                                                |
 | :------------------------ | :-------------------------------------------------------------------- |